yilinwei/ensime.github.io/editors/emacs/workflow.md

 ENSIME allows you to quickly jump to a class' unit test.
 With the cursor inside a class definition, type `C-c C-t t` to go to the corresponding test class.
 If the class doesn't exist, a new file will be created.
 With the cursor inside a test class, type `C-c C-t i` to go to the corresponding implementation class.

-This only works if test classes use the customary naming convention, specifically:
-- a test class is derived from the implementation class by appending "Test", "Spec", "Specification", or "Check" to the classname (and using the same package).
-- directories that contain test classes end with "src/test/scala" or "/tests".

-If your project uses a different convention, you must customize `ensime-goto-test-configs` or `ensime-goto-test-config-defaults`.
+If your project uses an unusual convention, you must customize `ensime-goto-test-configs` or `ensime-goto-test-config-defaults`.
 These variables also specify the template to use when creating new test classes.
-Type `C-h v ensime-goto-test-config-defaults` and `C-h v ensime-goto-test-configs` to learn how to customize them.

-### Jumping to definitions
+### Jump to Definition

 Press `M-.` with the cursor on a variable, method, type, or package to visit that object's definition. `M-,` returns to where you were.